 You can use any service from a ton of speed testing online services and apps.

-For example, you can use the Wifi Speed test application for your Android system.
+For example, you can use the Security Gladiators Speed Test Tool application for your Android system.

 Reviewers usually try to place their devices close to the router for best results.